nadeo/trackmania-doc/docs/club/activities/skin-uploads.md

-# What are Skin Uploads
+# What are Skin Uploads?

+!!! info "Uploading only available on PC"

+    Uploading Car Skins to the Skin Upload activity can only be done on the PC version of Trackmania.

 The *Skin Uploads* activity can be used to share custom skins with either the public or members of the club.